-Colibri Boston provides fun, supervised stays in the heart of downtown Boston during holiday breaks when boarding school dorms are closed.
-Reasons our Thanksgiving camp is perfect: 1.
-Location: Students stay in the middle of Boston with access to historic sites and world’s top universities.
-We take students to visit Harvard (and other nearby schools like Boston University, Northeastern, MIT, and more).
-2. Safety: Camp leaders are college educated … Continue reading Where International Students Go For Thanksgiving?
+If your school closes on the Thanksgiving holiday, don’t worry!
+Colibri Boston provides a fun, supervised stays in the heart of downtown Boston during holiday breaks when boarding school dorms are closed.
+Reasons why our Thanksgiving Break Program is perfect: 1.
+Location: Students stay in a nice hostel in the middle of Boston with access to historic sites and the world’s top universities.
+We take students to visit Harvard, … Continue reading Where International Students Go For Thanksgiving?

 People often ask us where we got our name Colibri Boston.
 Explaining our story to clients and business partners made me realize there’s a little treasure hidden beneath a name: founders’ dreams, aspirations, or historical legacy.
 Analyzing those names is like opening a time capsule and reaching into your company or school roots.
 Follow my blog with Bloglovin Below we present the story behind our name … Continue reading A Look Behind the Names of the World’s Most Famous Companies & Schools